It's time for a bloody change

 It's time for a bloody change!

 The impact of this indoctrinated shame is really quite profound.
-As females we are neglecting our body's most basic desire to be cared for and this often means that we don’t take the time to appreciate how much our bodies are going through when we menstruate.
+As females, we are neglecting our body’s most basic desire to be cared for and this often means that we don’t take the time to appreciate how much our bodies are going through when we menstruate.
 We want it to be over as quickly and discreetly as possible, so we rarely stop for a moment to tune in to the fact that our hormones are disturbed.
 The menstrual cycle is so much more than just a few days of pain and blood.
-Our periods exist in a roughly 4-week menstrual cycle which means throughout every day of the month our brain, ovaries and uterus work in synchronicity to produce 3 key hormones - estrogen, testosterone and progesterone - which rise and fall in a specific pattern throughout the month.
+Our periods exist in a roughly 4-week menstrual cycle which means throughout every day of the month our brain, ovaries and uterus work in synchronicity to produce three essential hormones - estrogen, testosterone and progesterone - which rise and fall in a specific pattern throughout the month.
 The rise and fall of these hormones and the areas they are directed to can have an acute effect on women in myriad ways.
 Hormone levels may affect your mood, energy levels, sleep quality, food cravings, skin breakouts and even your spending habits and love life.

-It feels as though the tides are shifting as the media is beginning to zoom it’s ever harsh lens onto female menstruation.
+However, it feels as though the tides are shifting as the media is beginning to zoom it’s ever harsh lens onto female menstruation.
 This year a short documentary titled Period.
-End of Sentence, won an Oscar … a film about Periods won an Oscar!
+End of Sentence, won an Oscar … a film about periods won an Oscar!
 The UK government announced that all school’s will provide free sanitary products to menstruating pupils across the country and a campaign called #BloodNormal was launched by Body Form which aims to ignite the conversation around the normalisation of periods.
 It features a short film that seeks to shift the cultural zeitgeist around period shaming by portraying honest and real depictions of menstruating.
 Scenes showing school children passing pads across the classroom, a young girl crying shifting into laughter, a man buying pads from the store and a woman asking for a sanitary towel across the dining room table send the strong visual message that periods are normal.

 It might not yet be mandatory to teach in schools or written about in texts books, but through producing a dialogue we can attempt combat the silence ourselves.